 - a) Contribute to the desired outcome of the Wellington Regional Strategy through: - i.
 The provision of workplace opportunities and skills enhancements of our employees. - ii.
 Ensuring the regional economy is connected by the provision of high quality port services to support international and coastal trade. - iii.
-Supporting the regional community by investing in community sponsorship and engaging community activities. - iv.
-To meet regularly with representative community groups
+Collaborating with key partners of CentrePort's business to improve service outcomes. - b) Supporting the regional community by investing in community sponsorship and engaging community activities. - c) To meet regularly with representative community groups